harveyramer/harvey-ramer-blog/src/article/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 2. We optimized for adaptability to respond to what we learned as our vision clarified
 3. We worked as a unit in alignment to our purpose

-Vision needs give way to the voice of the customer, but vision is indispensable. {.callout}
+Vision is indispensable, but it needs give way to the voice of the customer. {.callout}

 Without vision, paralysis-by-analysis rules the day.
 Fear of failure haunts every decision.
 I would rather follow a visionary leader than a timid, fearful one.